Gloria Gallo

 Your KPIs Are Lying to You.
 The Algorithm Already Knows It.

 Your dashboard shows green.
-Your self-managed processes are running as designed.
 And somewhere in your operation, something is already broken.

 Read Essay →